PAla46/My-Splunk-ShowReel/README.md

 ---

 ## 3) CPU Overview Usage

-Get a high-level snapshot of CPU utilization trends across all monitored servers.
-This dashboard highlights peak usage periods, underutilized resources, and potential bottlenecks, enabling proactive resource management.
-It's perfect for capacity planning and spotting unusual spikes that might indicate underlying issues.
+**Overview**
+This dashboard provides real-time visibility into CPU utilization across multiple LPARs, helping you monitor system performance at a glance.

+**Key Features**
+- Multiple exploded panels showing live CPU usage for each LPAR
+- Instant view of utilization patterns across the environment
+- Identify peak usage periods and potential hotspots in real time
+- Highlight underutilized resources for better capacity balancing

+**Value**
+By breaking down CPU usage at the LPAR level, this dashboard makes it easier to detect imbalances, spot unusual spikes, and manage capacity proactively.
+It supports both day-to-day performance monitoring and longer-term capacity planning.

 ![CPU Overview Usage](images/CPU%20Overview%20Usage.png)

 ---

-## 4) CPU Utilization
+## 4) CPU and Memory Utilization

-Dive into granular CPU metrics with this dashboard that visualizes real-time CPU load, core-by-core usage, and process-level performance.
-Ideal for system administrators who need to diagnose high-load scenarios or optimize workload distribution.
-It provides actionable insights into how CPU resources are allocated and consumed.
+**Overview**
+This dashboard provides detailed performance metrics for individual LPARs, giving a clear view of both CPU and memory usage in real time.

+**Key Features**
+- Granular CPU utilization stats for each LPAR
+- Memory usage tracking alongside CPU metrics
+- Drill-down visibility into performance at the LPAR level
+- Helps identify high-load scenarios and resource bottlenecks

+**Value**
+By combining CPU and memory insights in one place, this dashboard makes it easier to diagnose performance issues, balance workloads, and ensure efficient resource utilization across LPARs.
+It’s an essential tool for administrators who need deep visibility into system performance.

 ![CPU Utilization](images/CPU%20Utilization.png)

 ---

 ## 5) Storage Utilization

-Monitor your storage landscape with this dashboard that tracks disk usage, available capacity, and growth trends across critical storage devices.
-Prevent outages by detecting storage exhaustion early and planning expansions accordingly.
-This dashboard is key for data lifecycle management and ensuring sufficient space for business operations.
+**Overview**
+This dashboard provides a clear view of storage usage across all storage groups, helping you stay on top of capacity and usage patterns.

+**Key Features**
+- Overall insights into free and used space for all storage groups
+- Interactive graphs showing free vs. used space when a specific storage group is selected
+- Top 10 datasets consuming the most space within a storage group
+- Visual trends to track storage growth and usage patterns

+**Value**
+By highlighting both overall and granular storage usage, this dashboard helps you identify space hogs, prevent storage exhaustion, and plan capacity more effectively.
+It’s a practical tool for proactive storage management and ensuring critical systems always have the space they need.

 ![Storage Utilization](images/Storage%20Utilization.png)